David Wilson (Dean of St Patrick's Cathedral, Dublin)

 Born into an ecclesiastical family, he was educated at Trinity College, Dublin.
 Ordained in 1895, his first position was as a curate at St. Ann's Belfast.
 He was Succentor and then Precentor of St. Patrick's Cathedral, Dublin until 1914 when he became Rector of Drumcondra.
+On Christmas Eve 1914, he organised the first service of Nine Lessons and Carols in Ireland in North Strand Church.
 He then held a similar post at Donnybrook until his elevation to the Deanery.

 He died on 24 November 1957.